-This Sunday, June 1, 2pm, YOU are invited to join K-BACH for our Very First Film Event at the FILMBAR in downtown Phoenix!
-The film, Nodame Cantibile, is a popular Japanese movie that’s based on a best selling comic about a young pianist and a conductor.
+Last June K-Bach held our Very First Film Event at the FILMBAR in downtown Phoenix and it SOLD OUT!
+Thursday, October 16, 7:30pm, we'll present the second part of the series, Nodame Cantibile 2, a popular Japanese movie that’s based on a best selling comic about a young pianist and a conductor.
 Local conductor Keitaro Harada grew up in Japan—and with the comic, Nodame Cantabile.
 He chats with Sterling Beeaff about the comic’s influence in revitalizing Japan’s classical music scene.

 Southwest Shakespeare Company concludes their 20th Anniversary Season with an innovative take on a Midsummer Night's Dream: FairyWorlds! at the Desert Botanical Garden.
 K-Bach's Sterling Beeaff catches up with Producing Director Jared Sakren.